HWeber-tech/emp_proving_ground_v1/docs/AlphaTrade_Whitepaper.md

 ## 9. Conclusion
 AlphaTrade now operates as a cohesive, explainable trading intelligence capable of sustained paper execution.
 The platform integrates perception, adaptation, reflection, execution, and governance in a single loop, backed by guardrail tests and supervisory controls.
 Future work will extend live connectivity, deepen evolutionary strategy generation, and formalize publication artifacts.

+## 10. Publication & Stakeholder Review Plan
+The roadmap’s documentation milestone culminates in presenting the whitepaper to governance, research, and operations stakeholders.
+We follow a three-step plan: (1) regenerate evidence via the whitepaper build workflow and attach the resulting artefacts to the institutional readiness brief; (2) host a walkthrough anchored on the understanding-loop sprint brief to contextualise how the documented experiments close the remaining roadmap gaps; and (3) capture review feedback in the governance policy ledger so any follow-up actions are traceable.【F:scripts/docs/build_whitepaper.sh†L1-L126】【F:docs/context/sprint_briefs/understanding_loop_v1.md†L1-L120】【F:docs/context/alignment_briefs/institutional_risk_compliance.md†L115-L200】 The publication package therefore includes reproducible metrics, context pack crosswalks, and an approval log aligned with the compliance charter, satisfying the definition of done for the whitepaper milestone without editing the roadmap itself.

 ## Appendix A. Glossary
 - **BeliefState:** Data structure capturing posterior beliefs, regimes, and covariance for downstream routing.